hurrhnn/.-./README.md

 <br>

 * Use Crossover: worked via `wine32on64` on Rosetta 2, but It's LAME.
   - Currently, The latest Crossover is based on wine 6.0 sources.
-It's not horny.
 <br>

 * [Port Crossover Wine to regular latest wine](https://github.com/CalicoCheese/wine-cx-port).